 1 February 2017, Singapore.
 Significant developments in Singapore’s patents laws are expected to kick in soon in the near future.
 The key highlights are as follows:

-- Expanding the scope of the 12-month Grace Period[i] for exempting novelty-destroying disclosures (implementation date not yet announced; likely last quarter of 2017);
+- Expanding the scope of the 12-month Grace Period[i] for exempting novelty-destroying disclosures (implementation date: 30 October 2017);

 - New statutory declaration (“SD”) requirement for the Grace Period, pre-grant and post-grant[ii];